doraemonaaaa/freeaskworld_closed_loop/README.md

 3) Unity side: point the client to `http://<server-ip>:8766` and ensure DataChannel label matches `control`.
 The preview page (JPEG) is at `http://<server-ip>:8080/viewer` once frames arrive.

+> Note: run scripts from the repo root so `closed_loop` can be imported.
+If using the helper script and you don't need Cloudflare, set `ENABLE_TUNNEL=0`.

 ## Modes

 - Pure WebRTC (recommended): HTTP signaling + DataChannel JSON + optional RGBD stream over DataChannel (no TURN baked in; set `ICE_SERVERS` env for TURN).